leaderlessness-research-club/leaderlessness.club/content/posts/booklist-summary.md

 I would argue that this is the necessary conclusion of our experience with Hypatia since a bunch of ragtag trans people (as we are) can't handle every single possible idea that could benefit from our leaderlessness framework without resorting to hierarchies, therefore invalidating the project.
+[XXX:
+WHAT THE HELL IS THIS LAST SENTENCE EVEN SAYING?!]

 Hypatia Software Organization is an independent system fostering mutual aid and generative justice, via outreach and ideological-warming, abiet within current